You want smart political talk without the meltdowns?

 That's what they hide behind.

-Because I I think there's still an element in the Democratic Party, which is the core of their base.
+Because I think there's still an element in the Democratic Party, which is the core of their base.

 And you see some of that blowback internally in the Democratic Party starting.

-So look, I don't know what their motivations are.
+So, look, I don't know what their motivations are.

-Suffice it to say that um i it really to me makes no sense and and I hope we do it because I think it makes all the sense in the world.
+And I hope we do it because I think it makes all the sense in the world.

-Let me ask you as it relates to your other tweet that you don't want the U.S. to go to war with Iran.
+Let me ask you, as it relates to your other tweet, that you don't want the U.S. to go to war with Iran.

 I don't want that either.

-Um but we now have our closest ally in the Middle East, and that is Israel.
+But we now have our closest ally in the Middle East, and that is Israel.

-And it looks like Israel will be fighting a two-front war, and that is Lebanon Hezbollah from the North, again being supplied with both strategic information from the Iranian Revolutionary Guard and and with weaponry and rockets, etc.
+And that is Lebanon, Hezbollah from the north, again, being supplied with both strategic information from the Iranian Revolutionary Guard and with weaponry and rockets, etc.

 And then on the south, you got Gaza.